 HIV prevention programmes in South Africa

 The current National Strategic Plan 2012-2016 is framed primarily around the UNAIDS vision of "zero new HIV infections, zero discrimination and zero AIDS-related deaths."
 It has also committed to "zero new infections due to mother-to-child transmission."43 44

 Prevention of mother-to-child transmission (PMTCT)

-The latest NSP highlights South Africa's commitment to ending mother-to-child transmission (MTCT) of HIV.
-Over the past decade, the country has made great progress in this area due largely to improvements in the choice of antiretroviral drugs (ARVs) and the widespread accessibility of the PMTCT programme.47
+Over the past decade, the country has made great progress in this area due largely to improvements in the choice of ARVs and the widespread accessibility of the PMTCT programme.47

 Condom use and distribution

 Between 2007 and 2010, the distribution of male condoms increased by 60%, from 308.5 million to 495 million a year.
-However, in terms of condoms per person this only represents a small increase - from 12.7 in 2007 to 14.5 in 2010.
+However, in terms of condoms per person this only represents a small increase (from 12.7 in 2007 to 14.5 in 2010).
 In the same period, the number of female condoms distributed increased from 3.6 million to 5 million.
-However, it is widely acknowledge that female condoms are not as readily available as they should be.53
+However, it is widely acknowledged that female condoms are not as readily available as they should be.53

-In recent years, condom usage in South Africa has fallen.
+However, in recent years condom usage has fallen.
 In 2008, 85% of 15-24 year old males reported using a condom during their last sexual encounter – by 2012, this had fallen to 68%.
 Condom use among men aged 25-49 also decreased, from 44% to 36%.
 The same survey reported that 53% of participants had never used condoms.55

 Voluntary medical male circumcision (VMMC)

-By April 2011, more than 150,000 circumcisions had been conducted with an estimated one new HIV infection averted for every five VMMCs conducted.65 The VMMC programme in South Africa has mostly been well received with 78% of women preferring their partner to be circumcised according to the 2011 youth sex survey.58 The 2016 circumcision rate remains stable with 50-79% of eligible men reached.59
+By April 2011, more than 150,000 circumcisions had been conducted with an estimated one new HIV infection averted for every five VMMCs.57 The VMMC programme in South Africa has mostly been well received with 78% of women preferring their partner to be circumcised according to the 2011 youth sex survey.58 The 2016 circumcision rate remains stable with 50-79% of eligible men reached.59

 Since 1999, the loveLife campaign has used a range of media to reduce new HIV infections among young people aged 12-19.
-It engages with youth through outreach and support programmes facilitated by peer educators and runs youth centres or 'Y-centres' providing sexual health information, clinical services and skills development 64
+It engages with youth through outreach and support programmes facilitated by peer educators and runs youth centres providing SRH information, clinical services and skills development 64

 - Soul City and Soul Buddyz